adamkurth/reborn_dev/README.md

 conda install pyopengl
 ```

-# Notes on installation on Scientific Linux 6
+# Installation notes
-This is very incomplete... but in part the following was needed to deal with the very old version of gcc on SL6 (don't use SL6 ever again...)
+Scientific Linux 6 sucks.
+It has very old versions of many libraries such as gcc.
+I had to do something like the following to install on SL6:
 ```bash
 pip install mako
 [cd pyopencl-2016.2.1; downloaded source...]